hugojosefson/isolate-in-docker/README.md

 # isolate-in-docker

-Wrapper scripts for running Node.js, Heroku CLI in isolation, where they only have access to current directory.
+Wrapper script for running Node.js, Heroku CLI in isolation, where they only have access to current directory.

 Lets you keep Node.js and Heroku CLI uninstalled in your main